-Why won't my cat eat?
+Why is my cat not eating?

 Your vet will ask you about your cat’s recent medical history and whether you have noticed any other signs, such as weight loss or vomiting.
 It is important to try to work out if your cat is hungry but not managing to eat for some reason (in these cases they will show interest in food and sometimes attempt to eat, but then give up or sometimes run backwards) or if they have no interest in food.
-It is likely your vet will need to run some tests to check for disease.

 It is important to get your cat eating again as soon as possible.
-Some cats that suffer from anorexia go on to develop hepatic lipidosis (fatty liver syndrome), a serious complication that can be fatal.
+Some cats who suffer from anorexia go on to develop hepatic lipidosis (fatty liver syndrome), a serious complication that can be fatal.

 What can I do if my cat won't eat or drink?